 Services - Paediatric Haemato-Oncology

-Out Patient Services: Oncology Block 1st Floor
+Out Patient Services: Unit of Hope Building, 1st Floor

 We see approximately 1000 new patients and 15,000 consults each year.
 These include over 100 children with new cancer diagnosis every year, and over 400 children on follow up after cancer treatment.
 We treat 75-80 paediatric patients each year with new diagnosis of bleeding disorders (ITP, haemophilia, rare bleeding disorders), with over 500 such patients on follow up.
 We also look after over 200 children with thalassemia and other hemoglobinopathies at our centre.